munnaMia/TColor/README.md

 )
 ```

-## Always reset the ternal is you use color for you output heiglighting like this
+## Always reset the terminal after you use tcolor.anyColor using tcolor.reset like this
 ```go
 package main
 import "fmt"